Rishabhc23/Getstart_IIC_Project/README.md

 8. See Other Profiles
 9. Add a Profile Picture
 10. Add Post Images
-11. Search For Other Users
+11. Search For Other Users.